Executive education: History

 The genesis of executive education can be traced to Frederick Taylor and his 1911 treatise Principles of Scientific Management.
 This book described how the application of the scientific method to the management of workers could improve productivity.
 Taylor's ideas, also known as "Taylorism" would become the standard for businesses worldwide.

-On the heels of Taylorism came The Alfred P. Sloan School of Management, which in 1914 began offering Course XV, Engineering Administration, at the Massachusetts Institute of Technology.
+On the heels of Taylorism came The Alfred P. Sloan School of Management, which in 1914, began offering Course XV, Engineering Administration, at the Massachusetts Institute of Technology.
 At that time, the concept of providing business training in the academic environment was gaining popularity, thus MIT created a program “specially designed to train men to be competent managers of businesses that have much to do with engineering problems.”
 Harvard also began offering short five-week selections of standard MBA material in the late 1920s.

-In 1930 Course XV at MIT became an independent department and was named the Department of Business and Engineering Administration.
-In 1931 an innovative program for executive development was initiated with the backing of several industrialists.
+In 1930, Course XV at MIT became an independent department and was named the Department of Business and Engineering Administration.
+In 1931, an innovative program for executive development was initiated with the backing of several industrialists.
 This one-year program — offering graduate study in the fundamentals of management and decision-making — was aimed at young managers who were nominated by their employers and was highly competitive.
-In 1938 the program received full funding from the Alfred P. Sloan Foundation and was formally named the MIT Sloan Fellowship Program for Executive Development at MIT.
+In 1938, the program received full funding from the Alfred P. Sloan Foundation and was formally named the MIT Sloan Fellowship Program for Executive Development at MIT.

-Executive Education in the United States developed critical mass after World War II.
+Executive Education in the United States developed a critical mass after World War II.
 The Servicemen's Readjustment Act of 1944 — commonly known as the GI Bill of Rights — allowed veterans to take advantage of education benefits.
 Many studied business in college, a privilege previously only enjoyed by the wealthy.
-Subsequent executive education programs, including the 13-week Advanced Management Program at Harvard University and the four-week Institute for Management at Northwestern University's School of Commerce (now the Kellogg School of Management), developed in response to the need to rapidly train line executives for general management in the post World War II era.
+Subsequent executive education programs, including the 13-week Advanced Management Program at Harvard University and the four-week Institute for Management at Northwestern University's School of Commerce (now the Kellogg School of Management), developed in response to the need to rapidly train line executives for general management in the post-World War II era.